home-assistant/home-assistant.io/source/components/sensor.forecast.markdown

 <img src='/images/supported_brands/weather-few-clouds.png' class='brand pull-right' />
 The forecast platform uses the [Forecast.io](https://forecast.io/) web service as a source for meteorological data for your location.

 You need an API key which is free but requires a [registration](https://developer.forecast.io/register).
+You can make 1000 requests per day.
+This means that you could create approximately every 1.4 minute one.

 To add Forecast.io to your installation, add the following to your `configuration.yaml` file: